samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 Sam Tobin-Hochstadt and Matthias Felleisen.
 In OOPSLA ’06: Companion to the 21st annual ACM SIGPLAN Conference on Object Oriented Programming, Systems, Languages, and Applications, pages 964–974.
 ACM Press, 2006.

+##### Operational semantics for multi-language programs
+Jacob Matthews and Robert Bruce Findler
+POPL 2007
+See subsequent version in TOPLAS 2009.

+## Subsequent work

+Every paper below here cites at least one of the 3 original papers.

+##### Space-efficient gradual typing.
+David Herman, Aaron Tomb, and Cormac Flanagan.
+In Proceedings of the Eighth Symposium on Trends in Functional Programming, TFP 2007, pages 1–18, 2008.

+##### Gradual typing for objects.
+Jeremy G. Siek and Walid Taha.
+In ECOOP 2007, volume 4609 of
+LCNS, pages 2–27.
+Springer Verlag, August 2007.

+##### Advanced Macrology and the Implementation of Typed Scheme.
+Ryan Culpepper, Sam Tobin-Hochstadt, and Matthew Flatt.
+In Proceedings of the 2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

+##### Well-typed programs can’t be blamed
+Philip Wadler and Robert Bruce Findler
+In Proceedings of the 2007 Workshop on Scheme and Functional Programming, Universit́e Laval Technical Report DIUL-RT-0701, pages 1–13, 2007

 ##### The design and implementation of Typed Scheme.
 Sam Tobin-Hochstadt and Matthias Felleisen.
 In POPL ’08: Proceedings of the 35th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 395–406.
 ACM Press, 2008

-##### Cycles without pollution: a gradual typing poem.
-Sam Tobin-Hochstadt and Robert Bruce Findler.
-In Wrigstad et al. [2009], pages 47–57
+##### Gradual typing with unification-based inference
+Jeremy G. Siek, Manish Vachharajani
+DLS '08 Proceedings of the 2008 symposium on Dynamic languages, 2008

 ##### Well-typed programs can’t be blamed
 Philip Wadler and Robert Bruce Findler
-In Scheme Workshop 2007

-##### Well-typed programs can’t be blamed
-Philip Wadler and Robert Bruce Findler
 In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 1–16.
 Springer-Verlag, 2009.

-##### Threesomes, with and without blame
+##### Exploring the design space of higher-order casts.
-Jeremy G. Siek, Philip Wadler
+Jeremy G. Siek, Ronald Garcia, and Walid Taha.
-STOP '09 Proceedings for the 1st workshop on Script to Program Evolution, 2009
+In European Symposium on Programming, March 2009.

 ##### Operational semantics for multi-language programs
 Jacob Matthews and Robert Bruce Findler
-POPL 2007

-##### Operational semantics for multi-language programs
-Jacob Matthews and Robert Bruce Findler
 ACM Transactions on Programming Languages and Systems, 31(3):1–44, 2009.

-##### Space-efficient gradual typing.
-David Herman, Aaron Tomb, and Cormac Flanagan.
-In Proceedings of the Eighth Symposium on Trends in Functional Programming, TFP 2007, pages 1–18, 2008.

 #####  Gradual typing for Featherweight Java.
 Lintaro Ina and Atsushi Igarashi.